Executive magistrates of the Roman Republic: Plebeian magistrates

 Since the plebeian tribunes and plebeian aediles were elected by the plebeians (commoners) in the Plebeian Council, rather than by all of the People of Rome (plebeians and the aristocratic patrician class), they were technically not magistrates.
 While the term "plebeian magistrate" (magistratus plebeii) has been used as an approximation, it is technically a contradiction.
 The plebeian aedile functioned as the tribune's assistant, and often performed similar duties as did the curule aediles (discussed above).
 In time, however, the differences between the plebeian aediles and the curule aediles disappeared.

 Since the tribunes were considered to be the embodiment of the plebeians, they were sacrosanct.
 Their sacrosanctity was enforced by a pledge, taken by the plebeians, to kill any person who harmed or interfered with a tribune during his term of office.
 All of the powers of the tribune derived from their sacrosanctity.
-One obvious consequence of this sacrosanctity was the fact that it was considered a capital offense to harm a tribune, to disregard his veto, or to interfere with a tribune.
+One obvious consequence of this sacrosanctity was that it was considered a capital offense to harm a tribune, to disregard his veto, or to interfere with a tribune.
 The sacrosanctity of a tribune (and thus all of his legal powers) were only in effect so long as that tribune was within the city of Rome.
 If the tribune was abroad, the plebeians in Rome could not enforce their oath to kill any individual who harmed or interfered with the tribune.
 Since tribunes were technically not magistrates, they had no magisterial powers ("major powers" or maior potestas), and thus could not rely on such powers to veto.
 Instead, they relied on the sacrosanctity of their person to obstruct.
 If a magistrate, an assembly or the senate did not comply with the orders of a tribune, the tribune could 'interpose the sacrosanctity of his person' (intercessio) to physically stop that particular action.
 Any resistance against the tribune was tantamount to a violation of his sacrosanctity, and thus was considered a capital offense.
 Their lack of magisterial powers made them independent of all other magistrates, which also meant that no magistrate could veto a tribune.